apprenda/ApplicationSamples/datatierplugin/README.md

 ## Notes
 * See: http://docs.apprenda.com/8-0/data-tier-plugin for additional documentation on this feature
 * Make sure to download the Apprenda SDK for the version of Apprenda you are using.
 The SDK is available at http://docs.apprenda.com/downloads.
-You will need the SDK to get access to the latest DLL *Apprenda.API.Persistence.dll* that exposes the Data Tier interfaces for development.
+You will need the SDK to get access to the latest *Apprenda.API.Persistence.dll* that exposes the Data Tier interfaces for development.